Chow-its-hoot: Death

+The Lummi Salish People held customs for death traditionally for customs that the Lummi People have forgotten.

-Chowitsuit and the Lummis helped the first pioneers survive in Whatcom County.
+However historically, Chowitsuit and the Lummis helped the first pioneers survive in Whatcom County.
 He and Peabody became friends.
 According to Peabody's journals, Chowitsuit sent messengers to ask Peabody to visit him at his home on Portage Island where Chowitsuit told Peabody that Haida had stolen his hair and performed black magic on it.
 Chowitsuit forecasted to Peabody his own death and called Peabody to Portage Island to say "good bye" to his old friend.
 Peabody didn't believe Chowitsuit because of his apparent good health.
 Nevertheless, Chowitsuit died soon thereafter.

-Namesakes

-The name Chowitsuit carries with it elevated respect within the Lummi and Nooksack Tribes.
-The late Damian Solomon (Nooksack) carried the name and was followed by the late Richard Solomon (Lummi).

 Symbol

 Chow-its-hoot's symbol, 3 circles forming the shape of an equilateral triangle, connected by lines on two of three sides.

 Legacy

 A totem pole on the southeastern side of the Whatcom County court house depicts Chow-its-hoot and his brother Klut-wu-lum shepherding Peabody in a canoe.